It takes just minutes to bring spring indoors a few weeks early.

 Remember that any branches you cut are “pruning cuts” that affect the overall shape of the plant, so make the cuts with care.
 If you need a quick review on pruning, click here for the basics and here for pruning small trees.

-Please do not use text, photos, or illustrations on this web page, web site, or newsletter without express permission from The Iowa Gardener.
-Many materials are copyrighted and reuse is violation of that copyright.
-Click here to request permission to use.
-Thank you!
+Please do not use content from this site without express permission from The Iowa Gardener.
+Click here to request permission.